 "In all things show yourself to be an example of good deeds, with purity in doctrine, dignified, sound in speech which is beyond reproach, so that the opponent will be put to shame, having nothing bad to say about us."
 (Titus 2:7-8)

-Who was Titus?
+1. Who was Titus?

 Titus was one of the Apostle Paul’s converts to the Christian faith.
 Paul refers to Titus as "my true child in a common faith" (Titus 1:4).
 However, Titus was not a new convert.
 Titus had accompanied Paul to the Council at Jerusalem described in Galatians 2:1.
 When Paul wrote to the church at Corinth, he said, "As for Titus, he is my partner and fellow worker among you" (2 Corinthians 8:23).
 Titus was a godly, Christian teacher (Titus 2:1-8).
 Paul also commissioned Titus to appoint elders in each city in Crete (Titus 1:5).

-"Considering the assignments given him, he [Titus] obviously was a capable and resourceful leader" (Ref.
+"Considering the assignments given him, he (Titus) obviously was a capable and resourceful leader" (Ref.
 1).
-"Show yourself to be an example of good deeds" (Titus 2:7)
+2. Be a good example

 Related Lessons